-6. Financial data
+4- Financial data

-In 2014, out of a global amount of receipts close to EUR 13.380 billion, the occupational injury insurance allocated 8.651 billion to social benefits (including the sums allocated to the FCAATA19).
-An amount of 1,741 million is devoted to solidarity transfer payments made by the occupational injury insurance to other social security schemes out of which EUR 790 million paid to the sickness fund to compensate occupational related claims which should have been taken care of by the occupational injury insurance (underreporting, etc.), 435 million allocated for a dedicated asbestos victims' compensation scheme20, 334 allocated to the mines scheme, etc. Since 2012, the amounts allocated to the FCAATA are integrated to the occupational injuries accounts.
-The balance is made of various charges including management expenses.
+In 2016, out of a global amount of receipts close to EUR 12,802 billion, the Occupational Injury Insurance allocated 8.769 billion to social benefits (including the sums allocated to the FCAATA10).
+An amount of 2,550 million is devoted to solidarity transfer payments made by the Occupational Injury Insurance to other social security schemes out of which EUR 1 billion paid to the sickness fund to compensate occupational related claims which should have been taken care of by the Occupational Injury Insurance (underreporting, etc.), 430 million allocated for a dedicated asbestos victims' compensation scheme, 277 allocated to the mines scheme, etc.